-This is no less important for investors and their advisors — but in today's world it has become much more difficult.
-We're publishing again to help our subscribers "have the bubble" — a better sense of understanding and control — in our rapidly changing, uncertain, and non-linear world, where threats to investment goals and strategies abound.
+We're publishing again to help our subscribers "have the bubble" in our rapidly changing, uncertain, and non-linear world, where threats to corporate and investment goals and strategies abound.

 Our mission is to help our subscribers develop an edge in anticipating downside risks, accurately assessing them, and adapting to them in time to avoid large losses.
 Why else are we relaunching The Index Investor?
 Because index investing is more popular than ever, even though too many index funds aren't passive at all, but rather just a cheaper version of traditional active investment products.

 Because too many investors' economic situations are more precarious than ever before, and getting their investment strategy right has never been more important.

 Because there still seem to be more people and publications telling investors how to earn higher returns, but hardly any that focus on helping them avoid the large losses that are mathematically devastating to long-term portfolio returns.

 And because the Good Judgment Project has finished, and we think our analytical and predictive methodologies are better than ever (though as our early warnings ahead of the 2008 and 2000crises showed, our forecasting was pretty good back then too).